 Overview

-Seven services are provided by the USLP Space Data Link Protocol.
+Eight services are provided by the USLP Space Data Link Protocol.
 Two of them (MAP Packet, and MAP Access) are provided for a MAP Channel.
-Three of them (Octet Stream, Virtual Channel Operational Control Field and Virtual Channel Frame) are provided for a Virtual Channel.
+Four of them (Octet Stream, Virtual Channel Operational Control Field,Virtual Channel Frame and COPs Management) are provided for a Virtual Channel.
 One of them (Master Channel Frame) is provided for a Master Channel.
 One of them (Insert) is provided for all Transfer Frames on a Physical Channel.

 Table 2-1 summarizes these services and shows their characteristics, the Service Data Units (SDUs) that they transfer and the availability of SDLS security features.
 The optional SDLS protocol can provide security features for the SDUs transferred by some of the services: